Cohomogeneity-one solitons in Laplacian flow: local, smoothly-closing and steady solitons: The ODE systems for cohomogeneity-one Laplacian solitons

-\begin{corollary} For any $\lambda \neq 0$ there is a $2$-parameter family of distinct local real analytic $\Sp{2}$-invariant Laplacian solitons; there is a $1$-parameter family of distinct local real analytic $\Sp{2}$-invariant steady Laplacian solitons. \end{corollary}
+\begin{corollary} For any $\lambda \neq 0$ there is a $2$-parameter family of distinct local real analytic $\Sp{2}$-invariant Laplacian solitons up to translation; there is a $1$-parameter family of distinct local real analytic $\Sp{2}$-invariant steady Laplacian solitons up to translation and scale. \end{corollary}